pirmd/app2go/README.md

   icons and whatever very important metadata you want people to know off (like a fancy war-name, a copyright, a trademark, a highly complex and meaningful version coding scheme).
-At the time being it is achieved throug a dead-simple full of bug C-based code that look for a configuration script with the same base name in a predertermined set of folder relatove to the shortcut.
+At the time being it is achieved throug a dead-simple full of bugis C-based code that looks for a configuration script with the same base name in a predertermined set of folder relatove to the shortcut.

 # EXAMPLES
-Example of use of this framework is availbale in the package 'config' folder
+Example of use of this framework is availbale in the package 'config.example' folder
 with:
 - portable versions of gVim, cygvim, firefox, unison, qemu
 - all of these programmes have access to common resources (useful tools